-You can access a physical map of your ancestors' migration and origin in the Places tab.
+Within the Places tab, you can access a physical map of your ancestors' migrations and origins.
 The more information you complete in the People tab, the more complete your Places tab appears.
-When you record significant events such as births, deaths and marriages and enter a location for each event, the Places map marks the locations.
+When you record significant events such as births, deaths and marriages and enter a site for each event, the Places map marks the locations.
 This is a great tool to show your family's migration over the years.
 It's also a handy visual for multiple families and a good way to see how new branches of your family developed.

 You only get the full force of this software with a paid subscription to Ancestry.com.

-The price for this software jumps if you want to get the most out of its online counterpart, but its close relationship with Ancestry.com is great for online researchers and bloggers.
+The price for Family Tree Maker 2014 jumps if you want to get the most out of it, but its close relationship with Ancestry.com is great for online researchers and bloggers.